Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: Preliminaries: Formal Logic

-Next, we consider multistep deductions. \Cref{fig:proof_syllogism} shows that syllogism argument can be derived by the multistep deduction constructed from other ``atomic'' arguments.
-(For other examples, \cref{appendix:argument:proofs} shows the derivations of the arguments used in the previous corpora.)
-Indeed, in formal logic, there is a set of atomic arguments called \textit{the axioms} (listed in \cref{appendix:argument:axioms}), and the following is known \footnote{ We limit our focus to first-order predicate logic in this paper. } : \begin{theorem}[Completeness of first-order predicate logic \citep{godel1930uber}] Any valid \footnote{ An argument is valid when for all truth value assignments, the conclusion is true (=1) if all the premises are true.
-See \cref{tb:truth_table_syllogism}. } argument is derivable by multistep deduction constructed from the axioms.
-Furthermore, any argument derivable by multistep deduction constructed from the axioms is valid. \end{theorem} Here we have come to the core of formal logic: multistep deduction constructed from the axioms.
-Thanks to the completeness, all valid arguments can be derived in this way, and all (infinite) arguments derived in this way are valid.
-As a consequence, \textit{multistep deduction constructed from the axioms can express multistep deduction constructed from any other arguments}, as illustrated in \cref{fig:proof_syllogism} (right).
+Next, we consider multistep deductions. \Cref{fig:proof_syllogism} shows that syllogism rule can be derived by the multistep deduction constructed from other ``atomic'' deduction rules.
+(For other examples, \cref{appendix:argument:proofs} shows the derivations of the deduction rules used in the previous corpora.)
+Indeed, in formal logic, there is a set of atomic deduction rules called \textit{the axioms} (listed in \cref{appendix:argument:axioms}), and the following is known \footnote{ We limit our focus to first-order predicate logic in this paper. } : \begin{theorem}[Completeness of first-order predicate logic \citep{godel1930uber}] Any valid \footnote{ A deduction rule is valid when for all truth value assignments, the conclusion is true (=1) if all the premises are true.
+See \cref{tb:truth_table_syllogism}. } deduction rule is derivable by multistep deduction constructed from the axioms.
+Furthermore, any deduction rule derivable by multistep deduction constructed from the axioms is valid. \end{theorem} Here we have come to the core of formal logic: multistep deduction constructed from the axioms.
+Thanks to the completeness, all valid deduction rules can be derived in this way.
+As a consequence, \textit{multistep deduction constructed from the axioms can express multistep deduction constructed from any other deduction rules}, as illustrated in \cref{fig:proof_syllogism} (right).